 - meet people

-- find out useful information (like if there’s a local hangout for stray cats, or if someone has just gone away, possibly leaving your cat locked in their garage)
+- find out useful information (like if there’s a local hangout for stray cats, or if someone has just gone away, possibly leaving your cat locked in their garage, or if someone feeds stray cats in the area)

 - build relationships.